coryhouse/react-slingshot/docs/FAQ.md

 Hot reloading doesn't always play nicely with stateless functional components at this time.
 [This is a known limitation that is currently being worked](https://github.com/gaearon/babel-plugin-react-transform/issues/57).
 To avoid issues with hot reloading for now, use a traditional class-based React component at the top of your component hierarchy.

 ### How do I setup code coverage reporting?
 Using the `npm run test:cover` command to run the tests, building a code coverage report.
 The report is written to `coverage/index.html`.
-Slingshot simplifies provides a script for this:
+Slingshot provides a script for this:

 ```bash
 npm run open:cover